HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/scriptapps/samples/woodburn_insurance_demo/index.md

-# WoodBurn Insurance Sample Site
+# Woodburn Insurance sample site

-!!!note "Download Sample"
+!!!note "Download sample"
      The WoodBurn Insurance sample site is available for download via this [link](https://github.com/HCL-TECH-SOFTWARE/DX-Modules-and-ScriptApps/showcase-sites/WoodBurnInsurance)

 To try out and load the site into your DX instance and share/collaborate updates amongst teams, you may follow this guide: